 Carrying and Safety of Teacup Pomeranian

-Carrying and the safety of any pet are essential, but it’s become more important if you own a Teacup Pomeranian due to their small size.
+Carrying and the safety of any pet are important, but it becomes more important if you own a Teacup Pomeranian due to its small size.
 They are very fragile and delicate, and you might kill them by accidentally stepping on them.
 Your small Pomeranian can also be injured or killed if it’s jumped out of your hands or sofa.
 They also feel overwhelmed when they hear loud voices, terrifying sounds, and quick movements.
 So, make sure to keep your home safe from these types of voices.
 Sometimes the children are un-intentionally producing these types of sounds, tell them to lower these voices and movements.

 Teacup Pomeranians require a bit of grooming regularly to maintain their look, especially for their fluffy coats.
 Brushing twice a week is also essential to shed their coat for the healthy underneath the skin.
 Many owners also cut their puppy’s fur, but we think it’s more than a necessity.
 Luckily, it doesn’t take much time due to the small size of this dog.

 Like all the other dog breeds, Teacup Pomeranian also needs dental hygiene and regular nail trimmings.
 Unfortunately, they are more prone to dental decay than the large dog breed, so you need to be extra careful about the Teacup Pomeranian.
-You may also found hairs lingering around the house as this small breed is a moderate shedder.
-So the regular grooming with deshedder and anti-shed dog shampoo is recommended.
+You may also find hairs lingering around the house as this small breed is a moderate shedder.
+So regular grooming with de-shedder and anti-shed dog shampoo is recommended.

 Cost of the Teacup Pomeranian